jonaphael/dojot-verne/README.md

 ```console
 mosquitto_pub -h myhost -p 30011 -t admin:a1998e/attrs -m '{"attr_example": 10 }' --cert client.crt  --key client.key --cafile root.crt
 ```
-Note: In this case the message is a publish to an attribute with label attr example and a new value 10.
+Note: In this case, the message is a publish  on an attribute with the label attr_example and a new value 10.

 ##### Example how subscription: